DCC-EX/dcc-ex.github.io/docs/reference/hardware/motorboards/IBT_2-motor-board-setup.md

 Everything you need to create your own motor board definition is here:

-`Creating a Custom Motor Board Definition <reference/hardware/motorboards/motor-board-config:if your board is not in the supported list>`{.interpreted-text role="ref"}
+`Creating a Custom Motor Board Definition <reference/hardware/motorboards/motor-board-config:if your board is not in the supported list>`

 ## Using External Current Sense